Ngā Hua / Outcomes

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund

-In addition to what the Lottery Grants Board does not fund, Lottery Community does not fund:
+In addition to what may not be funded by any Lottery committee, Lottery Community does not fund:

 - research, including: large scale research plans, feasibility studies for capital projects and health research